20 September 2023

 Writing a school leaver CV for the first time can be a bit tricky.

 So, we’ve put together a template to help you write a CV that will have employers fighting over you like the last chicken piece in a KFC bucket.

 Click on the button below to download your FREE template now…

 How do I use the school leaver CV template?

-- 4In the KEY SKILLS text box, there are a few examples of the sort of key skills that you should be including.
-Aim for between 8-10 key skills, and use the bullet points as a clear, concise and reader-friendly method of conveying what you can bring to the company.
+4. Below your profile, include your KEY SKILLS.
+Aim for between 8-10 key skills, and use the bullet points as a clear, concise and reader-friendly method of conveying what you can bring to the company

 School Leaver CV: Quick Tips!